Cipherkrish69x/security-headers-tool/README.md

    ```bash
    pip install -r requirements.txt
    ```
+- -	pip install requests
+  -	pip install requests argparse
 ## Scripts Overview

 ### 1. `check_headers.py`

+-- python check_headers.py --urls-file urls.txt --headers-file headers.txt --output-file output.json
 This script checks the presence of specified HTTP headers in the response headers of a single URL.

+Benefits of JSON Output:
+Data Persistence: JSON output allows for persistent storage and retrieval of results.
+Portability: JSON files can be easily shared and transported between different systems.
+Flexibility: JSON output can be processed and analyzed using a wide range of tools and libraries.

+Use the --help Option:
+Incorporate a built-in help menu (--help option) using argparse

+-	python check_headers.py --help

 **Usage:**